 More than two years after New York’s first indoor dining shutdown, restaurants and bars continue to struggle.
 More than 1,000 have closed since March 2020 due to the economic downturn caused by the coronavirus pandemic.
 Due to the difficulty of tracking restaurant and bar closings, experts say that number could be even higher and will likely take months or even years to assess.

-Below, Eater is documenting the city’s permanent restaurant closures, including an arepa bar in Williamsburg and a Roman-style pizzeria in the East Village.
+Below, Eater is documenting the city’s permanent restaurant closures, including a 91-year-old diner in the Upper East Side and a Korean smoothie spot in the East Village.
 If a restaurant or bar has closed in your neighborhood, let us know at email@example.com.
 This post will be updated regularly.

 East Village: In 2018, Dia brought Roman-style thin-crust pizza and pasta to the East Village, and EV Grieve reports that it has now closed.
 A representative confirms with Eater that Dia is indeed “closed and up for sale.”
 The closing, however, has touched a nerve among New Yorkers who want abandoned outdoor dining sheds removed.